ThomasGsp/K8s-memo/README.md

-# Kubernetes memo to prepare CKA - v 1.11.0 (Or just use k8s!)
+# Kubernetes memo to prepare CKA - v 1.11.0 (Or just using k8s!)

 # Index list